The Blackstone griddle is a multipurpose cooking surface that can be used for anything from frying, and searing, to even baking.

 Now, let’s talk about fast cooking on high heat.
 For example, think about those perfectly cooked burgers seared in high heat and cooked in no time.

 Then there are some foods that are cooked on medium heat.
+By understanding these heat zones, you can master various cooking techniques and create a diverse array of culinary delights on your griddle.

 The Blackstone griddle provides three cooking zones, low, medium, and high heat, which can be used simultaneously.